Butterfly Conservation and the Purple Emperor/ White Admiral Projects

 Please see the current distribution map. (jpg, 84kb)

-East Midlands Butterfly Conservation (EMBC) and South Derbyshire District Council (SDDC) have teamed up with the support of the National Forest Company to spearhead a project to establish the species in Derbyshire and help its northward route.
+East Midlands Butterfly Conservation (EMBC) and South Derbyshire District Council (SDDC) teamed up with the support of the National Forest Company to spearhead a project to establish the species in Derbyshire and help its northward route.

 East Midlands Butterfly Conservation and SDDC funded the purchase of 550 two-year old Goat Willow plants (called ‘whips’), upon which the adults of this species lay their eggs as the first step on the life cycle of the next generation.
 There are dozens of varieties of Willow, also called Sallow -but it is known that the Purple Emperor prefers the broad-leaved Goat Willow (Salix Caprea), though eggs and larvae have been discovered on other varieties, notably Grey Willow (Salix Cincera) It is these types that have been purchased to encourage His Imperial Majesty’s steady advance north.